pa-digital/dft-dtro-beta/Src/DfT.DTRO.IntegrationTests/README.md

 To execute the integration tests against localhost, run one of the following commands:

 ```
+# From Src/DfT.DTRO.IntegrationTests:
 dotnet test

+# From the project root:
 ./run_integration_tests.sh
 ./run_integration_tests.sh local
 ```